taubenus/ShadowWurfl/README.md

 A Shadowrun die roll web app.
 features:
 * easy setting of the number of dice
+* die visualization with delayed display of the results for more exciting rolls
 * rule of six when using edge in advance
 * use edge after rolling
-* delayed display of die results to exciting rolls
 * cheating function to increase or decrease the probability for a success on a single roll